openbci-archive/_DEPRECATED_OpenBCI-V2hardware/Processing_GUI/readme.txt

 Updates
 --------

+2014-02-02 OpenBCI_GUI:
+		: More refinements in handling of incoming serial binary data.
+                  Seems very stable at 115200 kbps for 8 channels.

 2014-01-29 OpenBCI_GUI_Simpler:
                : Added audio tone as output to Alpha Detection.
                  Now you can know that you're making alpha even when